gyver98/gyver98.github.io/_posts/2017-02-13-react-tesla-battery-range-calculator-part1-english.md

 In other words, you need to receive some data (in this case, wheelsize) from the parent component and render it properly, and there must be a communication method that can receive the data.

-React is composed of a component tree, which consists of a container for delivering data and status, and a component for passively receiving data and state from a container.
+React is composed of a component tree, which consists of a container for delivering data and state, and a component for passively receiving data and state from a container.
 The tool that delivers this state to the subcomponents is a single object, `props`.

 You can easily understand this by checking the component tree using [React Developer Tools](https://www.google.com.au/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwi10rn7soTSAhVJp5QKHYPcC5YQFggbMAA&url=https%3A%2F%2Fchrome.google.com%2Fwebstore%2Fdetail%2Freact-developer-tools%2Ffmkadmapgofadopljbjfkapdkoienihi%3Fhl%3Den&usg=AFQjCNEv0udXgBoaukzJa59I_vufhScUbQ&sig2=wTA5bB3JG2ZQ6wbSiDgq8g) in Chrome.